philou/storexplore/README.md

 end
 ```

-This sample can be found in samples/ikea.rb
+(This sample can be found in samples/ikea.rb)

+## Testing

+NOTE : please keep in mind that these testing utilities have been extracted from my first real use case ([auchandirect-scrAPI](https://github.com/philou/auchandirect-scrAPI)) and might still rely on assumptions coming from there.
+Any help cleaning this up is welcome.

-### Testing
+### Testing Code Relying On A Scrapped Thirdparty

-Storexplore ships with some dummy store generation utilities.
-Dummy stores can
+This can be quite a challenge.
+Storeexplore can help you with that :

+* it provides a customizable offline (disk) dummy store generator
+* it provides an API for this store
+* As long as your dummy store provides the same attributes than the real store, you can use it in your tests

-be generated to the file system using the Storexplore::Testing::DummyStore and
+Dummy stores can be generated to the file system using the Storexplore::Testing::DummyStore and Storexplore::Testing::DummyStoreGenerator classes.
-Storexplore::Testing::DummyStoreGenerator classes.
-This is particularly useful
-while testing.

-To use it, add the following, to your spec_helper.rb for example :
+To use it, add the following to your spec_helper.rb for example :

 ```ruby
 require 'storexplore/testing'